laurelbonal/ChampHub/README.md

 1. Typescript
 2. Display "free to play" champions on the landing screen (yes, I'm going to bring it back after going through all the trouble to remove it)
-3. Allow user to choose language, to allow me to help people from multiple backgrounds
+3. Allow users to choose language, to allow me to help people from multiple backgrounds
+4. Add skins carousel to champion page
+5. Add common build paths

 ### Thank you for checking out ChampionHub!